syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Grouping.md

 {% tabs %}
 {% highlight c# %}
-//group "Col2" using a custom categorizer and Comparer Syncfusion.Grouping.SortColumnDescriptor cd = new Syncfusion.Grouping.SortColumnDescriptor("Col2");
+//group "Col2" using a custom categorizer and Comparer Syncfusion.Grouping.SortColumnDescriptor columnDescriptor = new Syncfusion.Grouping.SortColumnDescriptor("Col2");
-cd.Categorizer = new CustomCategorizer();
+columnDescriptor.Categorizer = new CustomCategorizer();
-cd.Comparer = new CustomComparer();
+columnDescriptor.Comparer = new CustomComparer();
-this.gridGroupingControl1.TableDescriptor.GroupedColumns.Add(cd);
+this.gridGroupingControl1.TableDescriptor.GroupedColumns.Add(columnDescriptor);
 {% endhighlight %}
 {% highlight vb %}
-'group "Col2" using a custom categorizer and Comparer Dim cd As New Syncfusion.Grouping.SortColumnDescriptor("Col2") cd.Categorizer = New CustomCategorizer() cd.Comparer = New CustomComparer() Me.gridGroupingControl1.TableDescriptor.GroupedColumns.Add(cd)
+'group "Col2" using a custom categorizer and Comparer Dim columnDescriptor As New Syncfusion.Grouping.SortColumnDescriptor("Col2") columnDescriptor.Categorizer = New CustomCategorizer() columnDescriptor.Comparer = New CustomComparer() Me.gridGroupingControl1.TableDescriptor.GroupedColumns.Add(columnDescriptor)
 {% endhighlight %}
 {% endtabs %}